efeelize/bar/CA/MBE/civil_procedure.md

 #### (1)no subject matter jurisdiction

 - Had the federal court lacked subject-matter jurisdiction over some of the plaintiff's claims (eg, plaintiff's state claims), it would have remanded those claims but kept the removable claims (eg, plaintiff‘s federal claims).
+- note:When a dispute involves multiple claims and only some fall within the court's original subject-matter jurisdiction, supplemental jurisdiction may exist over the remaining claims.

 |example|result|
 |-------|------|